BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

-Sure, crafting enticing email subject lines is critical, but with consumers carrying the (digital) world in their pockets and having a lot on their minds it’s important to ask how do any content producers get their attention?
+Sure, first, you need to craft enticing email subject lines, but with consumers carrying the (digital) world in their pockets and having a lot on their minds, it’s important to ask how any content producers can get this extra attention.

-The process isn’t always easy, and it increasingly involves parsing a lot of data.
+The process isn’t always easy, and it increasingly involves using data to optimize your content’s appeal.

-For example, an IBC spotlight article reveals that the humble movie trailer which once followed the main feature and introduced coming attractions has become a multi-phased, data-based system of teasers, trailers, snippets, and sneak peeks.
+For example, the humble movie trailer, which once followed the main feature and introduced coming attractions, has become a multi-phased, data-based system of teasers, trailers, snippets, and sneak peeks.

 Want to jump ahead?